 The final step is to clean the carpets.
 I usually vacuum the carpets again, as you may have dislodged dirt and dust when cleaning the dash and seats.
 Don't forget to vacuum down the sides and underneath the seats too.

-To clean the carpets, spray a moderate amount of cleaner across each section.
+To clean the carpets, spray a moderate amount of car interior cleaner (or car carpet cleaner) across each section.
 Let it sit for a couple of minutes and then work it into the pile using the horsehair brush.
 Now wipe it down with a damp clean cloth and let it dry for 15-20 minutes.

 If the headlining needs cleaning then you can usually use and all purpose cleaner here too.
 A word of warning: if the headlining is light in color or white DON'T use a cleaner that is colored.
 There is a good chance it will leave a stain and ruin your headlining.